swthemathwiz/wifi-plug/README.md

 Just figure out the bolt's flat side, align it with the hole's flat side, slid the bolt thru the hole, and screw on the cap or nut.

+## Also Available on Thingiverse

+STLs are available on [Thingiverse](https://www.thingiverse.com/thing:).